nicolehao34/nicolehao34.github.io/_posts/2025-07-03-resilience-is-all-you-need.md

 title: Resilience is All You Need
 ---

-Bad nes: You will inevitably made mistakes and encounter temporary setbacks in your research.
+Bad news: You will inevitably made mistakes and encounter temporary setbacks in your research.
 Good news: No, you do not get swallowed up by them.

 # Resilience, a Researcher's Trait